Have you taken the time to look for foundation cracks around your basement walls lately? You might be surprised at what you find.

 Even so, it’s a good idea to check out your basement walls once in a while because you just never know when you’re going to find a foundation crack.
 You might even find that you have a leaky basement – oh no!

 Well, it all depends on your situation – are you about to sell or finish the basement?
-Perhaps you’re concerned that crack may get bigger…
+Perhaps you’re concerned that crack may get bigger… and then what?

 Thin Cracks – When you find a crack in the basement wall, get a ruler or tape measure and measure its width.
 If the crack is less than 1/8” wide, it probably does not represent a structural problem with your foundation BUT it could be a source of seepage into your basement.